Comparison of Star Trek and Star Wars: Similarities and commonalities

 The primary philosophical messages of Star Wars are the ethics of good against evil and how to distinguish them from one another.
 Star Wars preaches against totalitarian systems and favors societies that offer equality.
-In an interview on the Star Wars 20th Anniversary UK Program aired in 1997 referring to the mythology of the original Star Wars trilogy, Patrick Stewart stated "A belief in one's own powers; especially one's own powers to do good because the underlying morality of Star Wars is a very very positive one."
+In an interview on the Star Wars 20th Anniversary UK Program which aired in 1997, referring to the mythology of the original Star Wars trilogy, Patrick Stewart stated, "A belief in one's own powers, especially one's own powers to do good because the underlying morality of Star Wars is a very, very positive one."

-Actors from both franchises have appeared on common television series such as The Outer Limits and Sea Quest.
+Actors from both franchises have appeared on common television series such as The Outer Limits and SeaQuest DSV.